Quanhf2704/HTTTPVTTKD-01/README.md

 - Operate the basic OLAP technologies using SSAS tools.
 - Create a dashboard and other visualizations to analyze and communicate the data from DW using SSRS or excel...
 - Applying the data mining algorithms in Analysis Services to your data.

+## Objective
+The objective of this project is to create a data warehouse utilizing air quality data from the Environmental Protection Agency's (EPA) Daily Summary AQI by County across 10 States.
+The aim is to analyze this data warehouse in order to identify trends and patterns in U.S. air quality over 3 years (2021-2023)